-Diesel Power/Equipment Repair
+Diesel Power/Equipment Repair Curriculum No. 429 Credit hours required: 42

 Diesel Power Technology - Degree

 This degree program is designed to prepare students for employment in the agricultural and industrial machinery business.
 The development of mechanical and technical skills in diesel equipment repair is the primary emphasis.
 Student learning incorporates lecture, hands-on shop work, self-paced computer tutorials and on-the-job placement.
 Requires 61 credit hours.